 Can I reject parts of the financial aid package?

-Some colleges will include non-need-based aid on the financial aid award letter to cover up “gapping,” which is a term that refers to colleges who do not meet the full need of a student and cover it up by including non-need-based aid in the package.
+Some colleges will include non-need-based aid on the financial aid award letter to cover up “gapping,” which refers to colleges that do not meet a student's full need and cover it up by including non-need-based aid in the package.
 These forms of aid are unsubsidized federal loans, the Parent PLUS Loan, and

 private student loans.